Skip to content

 Bucha & Civilian Atrocities

-The liberation of Bucha and other Kyiv suburbs reveals evidence of mass civilian killings, torture, and war crimes committed by Russian forces.
-The international community responds with widespread condemnation.
+Following the Russian withdrawal from the Kyiv region, the liberation of Bucha, Irpin, and other suburbs reveals horrific evidence of mass civilian killings, summary executions, sexual violence, torture, and looting.
+Hundreds of civilian bodies are found in streets, basements, and mass graves — war crimes committed by Russian forces documented by international investigators and journalists.
+The international community responds with widespread condemnation and expanded sanctions.

 Ongoing Conflict

-The war continues along a largely static front line in eastern and southern Ukraine.
-Russia conducts regular missile and drone strikes against Ukrainian civilian infrastructure, including energy systems, hospitals, and residential areas.
+The war continues along a largely static front line in eastern and southern Ukraine, with intense fighting around key positions in Donetsk, Zaporizhzhia, and Kherson regions.
+Russia conducts systematic missile and drone strikes against Ukrainian civilian infrastructure, deliberately targeting energy systems, hospitals, schools, and residential areas in campaigns designed to break civilian morale — particularly during winter months.

 Impact & Action